22arun11/GradeMaster/readme.md

 ### Register Page
-### Students could register with the student role and teacher with the teacher role
+### Students could register with the Student role and Teachers with the Teacher role

 ![WhatsApp Image 2024-12-07 at 20 59 12_6acd5479](https://github.com/user-attachments/assets/1079ae01-f1fb-4723-b6aa-6db9c6f0d311)

 ### Student upon successful login
-### Upon logging in each student could log in to their own account and only their details will be visible
+### Upon logging in each student could see details about their own account and only their details will be visible

 ![WhatsApp Image 2024-12-07 at 18 31 27_dacb3b11](https://github.com/user-attachments/assets/26df51a7-d966-421b-b3b0-26fb06865420)